GETAM: Gradient-weighted Element-wise Transformer Attention Map for Weakly-supervised Semantic segmentation: Abstract

 \section{Abstract}

 Weakly-supervised semantic segmentation (WSSS) is challenging, particularly when image-level labels are used to supervise pixel-level prediction.
 To bridge their gap, a Class Activation Map (CAM) is usually generated to provide pixel-level pseudo labels.
-CAMs in Convolutional Neural Networks suffer from partial activation \ie only the most discriminative regions are activated.
-Transformer-based methods, on the other hand, are highly effective at exploring global context, potentially alleviating the \enquote{partial activation} issue.
-In this paper, we propose the first transformer-based WSSS approach, and introduce the Gradient-weighted Element-wise Transformer Attention Map (GETAM).
-GETAM shows fine scale activation for all feature map elements, revealing different parts of the object across transformer layers.
+CAMs in Convolutional Neural Networks suffer from partial activation i.e. only the discriminative regions are activated.
+Transformer networks, on the other hand, are highly effective at exploring global context, potentially alleviating the partial activation issue.
+In this paper, we introduce the Gradient-weighted Element-wise Transformer Attention Map (GETAM) and propose the first transformer-based WSSS approach.
+GETAM can show fine scale class-wise activation, revealing different parts of the object across transformer layers.
 Further, we propose an activation-aware label-completion module to generate high-quality pseudo labels.
-Finally, we incorporate our methods into an end-to-end framework for WSSS using double-backward propagation.
+Finally, we incorporate the proposed methods into an end-to-end framework for WSSS using double-backward propagation.
 Extensive experiments on PASCAL VOC and COCO dataset demonstrate that our results outperform not only the state-of-the-art end-to-end approaches by a significant margin, but also most of the multi-stage methods.